 With the use of extrusion and sheeting, we are cutting, shaping, and tending to every bag of pasta we make with our hands.
 Not every bag of pasta looks identical because it is hand-crafted.

 We allow our pasta to dry at low temperatures over several days.
 This preserves the nutrients from the produce and flours we use.
 The shapes of our pasta range from 2-7 minutes for cooking.

 Naturally flavored usually means that the pasta is flavored with dried ‘natural’ food powders.
 However, Dalla Terra Pasta takes the meaning of ‘natural’ to a whole new level.
 We never use any powdered foods in any of our products.
 Period.

 When it comes to our pasta, we know that real food is best.

-All our pasta contains durum wheat and semolina, which is a course grind of durum wheat traditionally used in Italian pasta making.
+All our pasta contains U.S. grown and milled Organic Durum Wheat Semolina, a wheat traditionally used in Italian pasta making.
 While all of our current pasta contains gluten, we are actively working on providing a gluten-free alternative.
 Stay tuned for more information!

 Our Styles of Pasta

 We make our artisan pastas in a variety of shapes and flavors.
 From Tagliatelle, Spaghetti, Pappardelle, Radiatori, Fusilli, and others, we have a shape to fit any recipe.

 Spinach Garlic, Sea Salt, and Tomato Basil are just a fraction of the flavors we offer!

 With flavors like 5 Cheese and vegan Squash, our ravioli is truly a labor of love.